 American president Donald Trump’s own goal is not only that he showcases his country as the world’s black sheep in the class room, which it – as history’s biggest carbon polluter – less outspokenly has been all the way.
 Just like Adani does with its dirty deals with the Australian and Queensland governments, Trump could be doing the climate action movement a great favour by carving out in all its absurdity to everyone in the world what kind of a dangerous circus of fossil clowns it is that have hijacked our governments.

 Will Donald Trump’s unusual moment of honesty around the fact that he wants to allow the Americans to freely pollute the atmosphere and wreck the climate as much and as long as they please, hit himself and his country in the neck like a boomerang?
-Other leaders – such as Malcolm Turnbull – are doing exactly the same, but they are just not as stupid as to say it out loud to the rest of the world.
+Other leaders – such as Malcolm Turnbull – are doing exactly the same as Trump, only they are just not as stupid as to say it out loud to the rest of the world.

 The counter-intentioned implications are the fact that his elephantastic stupidity now has woken up lots and lots more people who are suddenly coming to see how bad things have become, and how utterly wrong it is what is going on in our governments.
 Not only in the American government, but in fossil fuel controlled governments around the world.